 If you have like a gazillion dollars to spend at the Atlantis, then go to a nice restaurant.
 But if you want to be able to afford another vacation in your lifetime, you’ll probably be stuck eating at some of the smaller restaurants.

 Dining at Margaritaville just outside (walking distance) of Atlantis was the most affordable way to eat and had the biggest portions.
 But I could eat that in the States so, again… disappointing.

 The buffet was decent.
 But again, you’ll find very basic American-type food there.
 If you do want to check it out, go for brunch.
 Dinner is almost the same food but twice the price.
 If you time it right, you can go mid-morning, fill up and then just have a light dinner.

 When talking to a local taxi driver, he pretty much confirmed this for us.
 The laws for working in The Bahamas are very strict and you cannot get a visa if you are a foreigner.
 And the hotels pay locals a really low rate to work and have a huge turnover.
-So it sounded like we were right… they all hate their jobs.
+So it might be that they just really don enjoy their jobs, and its pretty obvious.